 I am a Developer at BC3.
 I have a degree from State University of New York College of Environmental Science and Forestry (SUNY ESF) in Environmental Studies and a background in Forested Ecosystems.
 I worked on the Duke University Free Air Carbon Experiment and at the Brookhaven National Laboratory as a research assistant.
 After that, I worked in Australia as a senior engineer at the Hawkesbury Institute of the Environment (HIE).
 Then, I worked as a research engineer at INRA Bordeaux on projects related to Water Relations and Ecosystem Functioning.

-I am an Ecosystem Services Modeller at BC3, and enthusiastic about using models that help us better understand nature and, thus, promote its conservation.
-I am a Mathematics graduate from the Autonomous University of Barcelona, with a PhD in Astrophysics by the University of Alicante and I hold a master’s degree in Agro- and Ecosystems Engineering by the University of Leuven.
-I have worked as a software developer in Innovalia for the elaboration of quality-control reports in the field of industrial metrology; and Lantek, developing algorithms to minimize the use of metal sheet material in the manufacturing process.
+Ángel Giménez is a Mathematics graduate from the Autonomous University of Barcelona, with a PhD in Astrophysics from the University of Alicante and he holds a master’s degree in Agro- and Ecosystems Engineering from the University of Leuven.
+He worked as a software developer at Innovalia and Lantek, developing algorithms to minimize the use of metal sheet material in the manufacturing process.

 Dave Batker is the Executive Director of Earth Economics, a non-profit he founded in 1998 that applies ecological economics to land use planning and policy around the globe.

 Elena Pérez Miñana is an Independent Environmental Data Analyst.
 She holds a PhD in Computer Science and was a postdoctoral researcher at BC3 from 2012 to 2015.